-Indonesian is the national language of the Republic of Indonesia is an archipelago of some 13,000 islands stretching 3,000 miles from west to east, home to a population of nearly 240 million people from about 250 different ethnic groups with a correspondingly rich variety of languages and cultures.
+Indonesian is the national language of the Republic of Indonesia, an archipelago of some 13,000 islands stretching 3000 miles from west to east, home to a population of nearly 240 million people from about 250 different ethnic groups, with a correspondingly rich variety of languages and cultures.
 Indonesian is a variety of the Malay language and belongs to the Austronesian language family.
 For centuries Malay served a lingua franca in maritime South East Asia, and when Indonesia regained independence from Dutch colonial rule in 1945, Malay was chosen as the national language.
 Under the name of Bahasa Indonesia (“Indonesian language”), it functions as a means of communication between the different ethnic groups, and as the language of administration, education and scholarship, the media, and an extensive and rapidly growing modern literature.
-The standard language is continually being developed to make it more suitable to the diverse needs of a modernizing society.
+The standard language is continually being developed to make it more suitable to the diverse needs of a modernising society.
 Knowledge of Bahasa Indonesia is thus indispensable tool for anyone wishing to gain an insight into the past and present of Indonesia.

 If you would like to learn Indonesian contact Dr Ben Murtagh (firstname.lastname@example.org) Department of the Languages and Cultures of South East Asia)

 - BA Indonesian

 - BA South East Asian Studies (including year abroad)